thatguyjk/MC_JewelryBackboneApp/README.md

 # MarieClaireJewelry BackboneJS App

-BackboneJS and JQuery based front-end for managing the views and information on www.marieclairejewelry.com website.
+BackboneJS and JQuery based front-end for managing the views and information on www.marieclairejewelry.com website (now offline).
 Created at Richline Group, Inc.

+You can find an archive of the site at http://www.thatguy.tv/archive/MarieClaireJewelry